WALDORF / STEINER

 Many well-intentioned people are drawn to Waldorf schooling.
-Some of them know what Waldorf schools are really about; many do not.
+Some of them know what Waldorf schools are really about; many do not, at least not initially.

 Why do Waldorf schools emphasize art?
 Because, according to Waldorf belief, art helps prepare students to develop clairvoyance.
 “The artistic element, then, begins to be the guide to the first stage of exact clairvoyance — that of imagination.” — Rudolf Steiner, A MODERN ART OF EDUCATION, Foundations of Waldorf Education (Anthroposophic Press, 2004), p.
 64. [See, e.g., "Magical Arts".]